The Credibility Gap

 The Credibility Gap was an American satirical comedy team active from 1968 through 1979.
 They emerged in the late 1960s delivering comedic commentary on the news for the Los Angeles AM rock radio station KRLA 1110, and proceeded to develop more elaborate and ambitious satirical routines on the "underground" station KPPC-FM in Pasadena, California.
-Richard Beebe's wife Heidi came up with the name "The Credibility Gap" due to the news being published that seemed to have gaps.

 Founded as a loose collective centered on KRLA staff members Lew Irwin, John Gilliland, Thom Beck, Richard Beebe, and folk singer Len Chandler, the group is chiefly remembered today for its 1971–79 lineup, comprising Beebe (though early 1975), Harry Shearer, David L. Lander and Michael McKean.

 History

 Lew Irwin and The Credibility Gap

 The Credibility Gap grew out of a company formed by Lew Irwin and Cliff Vaughs.
 KRLA 1110 hired news director Irwin to form The Credibility Gap in 1968 with his radio colleagues John Gilliland, Thom Beck, Richard Beebe, and folk singer Len Chandler.
 They took their name from the Vietnam-era term "credibility gap" (a euphemism for political dishonesty), and broadcast their comedy along with the news on KRLA.

 They first aired on the date of the 1968 California Primary.
 In 1968 (billed as "Lew Irwin and The Credibility Gap") they released An Album Of Political Pornography for Blue Thumb, consisting of highlights from their radio sketches.
 Thom Beck left in late 1968, and was replaced by Harry Shearer in 1969.
 Lew Irwin left a few months later, replaced by David L. Lander in February, 1969.